ve2caz/.dotfiles/README.md

 # .dotfiles
-This directory contains the dotfiles for a development shell environment that works on both MacOS and Debian/Ubuntu Linux.
+This directory contains the dotfiles for a development shell environment that works on both macOS and Debian/Ubuntu Linux.

 ## 🚀 Quick Setup